coralproject/talk/docs/source/01-05-pre-launch-checklist.md

   - In the cloud:
     - [AWS](/talk/planning-architecture)
     - [Google Cloud](/talk/planning-architecture/)
-    - Heroku
     - [Digital Ocean](/talk/planning-architecture/)

 - [ ] Do you have a domain name for Talk?
-  - **Recommended**: You should host Talk on a subdomain on your main site (e.g. if your site is mysitefornews.org, you should server Talk from a subdomain like talk.mysitefornews.org) to avoid issues with third-party cookie sharing.
+  - **Recommended**: You should host Talk on a subdomain on your main site (e.g. if your site is mysitefornews.org, you should serve Talk from a subdomain like talk.mysitefornews.org) to avoid issues with third-party cookie sharing.

 - [ ] Do you have a MongoDB instance?